noafredman/ExpenseTrackerSwiftUI/README.md

 - Should present all the expenses and the total amount.
 - The expenses list should be sectioned by dates.
 - The expenses list should be ordered by a descending date.
-- Should allow filtering expenses by title, amount or date.
+- Should allow filtering expenses by title, amount, or date.
+- No UI was provided for the filter by buttons - I've added them for better UI/UX.

 ● Create / Edit expense Modal
 - Expense must have the current properties:
     - Title
     - Amount
     - Date
-- A user should be able either to create a new expense or edit / remove an existing one.
+- A user should be able to either create a new expense or edit / remove an existing one.
 - Changes should take effect only when pressing the “Create / Save” button.

 ● Expenses Filters Modal